 Bachelor's Degree in Athletic Training or related field

-A minimum of 2 years' experience as a Certified Athletic Trainer at the clinic, high school or collegiate level
+One (1) year of experience as a Certified Athletic Trainer at the clinic, high school or collegiate level

 Able to obtain certification as a Preceptor for the Athletic Training Program

 Familiar with FERPA and the Minnesota Government Data Practices Act